bhamrick/precision_system/README.md

     * 3 keycards doesn't need a response because initiator will need to have one or else the 2 keycard response takes the auction too high.

+## Lebensohl

+### After a direct 2-level overcall of our 1NT opening

+If the opponents overcall 2♦️, 2♥️, or 2♠️ directly over our 1NT opening (systems are on over 2♣️), regardless of which range, 2NT by responder is a relay to 3♣️ to show a hand that is interested in competing to 3 level, but not interested in investigating game (except in the case where responder continues by cue bidding the opponent's suit).
+After the 3♣️ relay, responder either passes or bids their suit naturally.

+For suits above the overcalled suit, introducing the suit at two level is nonforcing.
+Lebensohl can be used to show an invitational hand.
+Jumping to three level shows a game force.

+Cue bidding the opponent's suit is instead stayman, either showing a stopper in the overcalled suit or not depending on whether the 2NT relay is used.
+The direct cue bid denies a stopper ("fast denies"), while the relay and then cue bidding shows a stopper ("slow shows").

+Over a balancing overcall, responder has already passed, presumably denying game interest, so Lebensohl does not apply.

+Example situation: 1NT-(2♥️)-?
+* 2♠️ Natural and nonforcing
+* 2NT!
+Lebensohl
+    * 3♣️!
+Forced
+        * Pass Hand that wants to compete to 3♣️ but without game interest
+        * 3♦️ Hand that wants to compete to 3♦️ but without game interest
+        * 3♥️!
+"Stayman with a stopper", game forcing
+        * 3♠️ Natural and invitational
+* 3♣️ Natural and invitational
+* 3♦️ Natural and invitational
+* 3♥️!
+"Stayman without a stopper", game forcing
+* 3♠️ Natural and game forcing
+* 3NT To play

+### After a takeout double of an opposing weak 2

+If the opponents open a weak 2♦️, 2♥️, or 2♠️, and our side doubles for takeout, 2NT is a relay to 3♣️ to show a weak hand (generally 0-7).
+Unlike in the previous situation, sometimes the doubler will break the relay to show a very strong hand that has interest in going further despite the 0-7 points.

+Example situation: (2♥️)-X-?
+* 2♠️ Natural and weak
+* 2NT!
+Lebensohl, generally shows a weak hand
+    * 3♣️!
+Nearly forced, shows that it was not a power double
+        * Pass Wants to play
+        * 3♦️ Natural and weak
+        * 3♥️!
+"Stayman with a stopper", game forcing
+        * 3♠️ Natural and invitational
+* 3♣️ Natural and invitational
+* 3♦️ Natural and invitational
+* 3♥️!
+"Stayman without a stopper", game forcing
+* 3♠️ Natural and game forcing
+* 3NT To play

 ## 3-suit Keycard

 If opener has shown a 3-suited hand (for example, after a 2♦️ opening), then 4♣️,